The character sheet for Puppy in My Pocket: Adventures in Pocketville. Keep in mind this page is currently under construction.

 - Verbal Tic: Eva would make animalistic noises such as meowing or canine growling when she speaks.

-- Villainous Breakdown: When the protagonists succeed in keeping their half safe, Eva literally goes crazy with greed.
+- Villainous Breakdown: When the protagonists succeed in keeping their half safe, Eva literally goes crazy with compulsory greed.

 - Well-Intentioned Extremist: She would go as far as attempting to drown Sketch just to get her paws on the other piece of the Friendship Heart.